sciZer0/7/v/README.md

 ### About Immutability Of Code

-This might seem that ideally, in codebase of a blockchain, there should be no variables that might be adjusted and no updates that might be made in order to change the way the blockchain works.
+This might seem that ideally, in the codebase of a blockchain, there should be no updates, and no variables that might be fine-tuned in order to change the way the blockchain works

 In reality, total immutability of codebase is an impossible thing in the modern world since the blockchain inevitably risks becoming hopelessly obsolete, and also risks becoming extremely-vulnerable to possible code bugs.